ryan-mcclue/musings/notes.md

 (TODO look at code for GatherF32_macro_and_func()) macro pattern for type-generic function...

+process of casting type to pointer to access individual bytes or containing elements (used in file reading too)

+(IMPORTANT masks in SIMD will either be all 1's or 0's. perhaps have a specific name for this to distinguish?)

 (IMPORTANT seems that not all operations are provided in SSE, like !=, so have to implement with some bitwise operations)